-Upon arrival, you'll board a cruiser that will depart from the port for an unforgettable tour of the bay.
+Upon arrival, you'll board a cruiser departing from the port for a memorable tour of the bay.
 Not only will you enjoy fresh seafood for lunch and dinner, but you'll overnight aboard the ship as well.
-This will give you an opportunity to see the sunset over the water.
+This will allow you to see the sunset over the water.

 Wake up early and enjoy one of Hạ Long Bay's famously beautiful sunrises.
 After breakfast, the boat will cruise amid the emerald islets on its way back to the harbor.
-From here you'll hop in a shuttle bus for the 2-3-hour trip back to Hanoi.
+From here, you'll hop on a shuttle bus for the 2-3-hour trip back to Hanoi.

-Upon arrival, you'll check into your hotel and will have the remainder of the day free.
-Perhaps enjoy dinner out in the Old Quarter followed by indulging in a bit of Hanoi's convivial bar scene.
+Upon arrival, you'll check into your hotel and have the remainder of the day free.
+Perhaps enjoy dinner in the Old Quarter, followed by indulging in a bit of Hanoi's convivial bar scene.

 After breakfast at the hotel, you'll transfer to the airport in Hanoi to catch your flight home.
 This concludes your Vietnam adventure.
 See you soon!